OSInside/kiwi/doc/source/index.rst

 -----------

-An appliance is a ready to use image of an operating system including a preconfigured application for a specific use case.
+An appliance is a ready to use image of an operating system including a pre-configured application for a specific use case.
 The appliance is provided as an image file and needs to be deployed to, or activated in the target system or service.